Imaging topological edge states in silicon photonics

-To observe the presence of edge states in our system, we investigate the propagation of photons in the 2D system.
+To demonstrate the presence of edge states in our system, we image the propagation of light in various devices.
+We start by a system with magnetic domains, as shown in Fig.~1b.
 In the presence of a magnetic field, one expects edge states to appear when the system is pumped at certain frequencies \cite{Hafezi:2011delay}.
-According to the dispersion simulation (Fig.~2A), we expect the absence of bulk state and presence of edge states to occur at the frequency interval $\omega/J=2.5\pm.5$.
-Fig.~2D shows such an edge state starting at the input, routing around the $10\times4$ stripe edge, and leaving the system at the output.
-In the experiment, we observe a similar behavior, as shown in Fig.~2E.
+According to the dispersion simulation (Fig.~2a), we expect the absence of bulk states and presence of edge states to occur at the frequency interval $\omega/J=2.5\pm0.5$.
+Fig.~2d shows such an edge state starting at the input, routing around the $10\times4$ stripe edge, and leaving the system at the output.
+In the experiment, we observe a similar behavior, as shown in Fig.~2e.
 Note that compared to the simulation, the edge state in the experiment undergoes higher loss and attenuates more rapidly before getting to the other side of the 2D system.
 The remarkable feature of such edge states is that they route around the boundary that is defined by our synthetic magnetic field, rather the the physical edge of our system.

-When the system is pumped at a different frequency, bulk states are excited which do not have a particular shape, as shown in Figs.~2F,G. It is important to note that the states propagating in the bulk are more susceptible to the frequency mismatch of the resonators, and therefore, one should not expect that the spatial profile to match the numerical simulation.
+When the system is pumped at a different frequency, bulk states are excited which do not have a particular shape, as shown in Figs.~2f,g.
+States propagating in the bulk are more susceptible to the frequency mismatch of the resonators, and therefore, one should not expect that the spatial profile to match the numerical simulation.
+More importantly, the edge state profile does not significantly change over a band broader than 5 GHz.
+In contrast, the profile of the bulk states changes dramatically when the frequency is changed even by 0.2 GHz.
+We attribute this remarkable difference to the topological protection of the edge states.

-To achieve an image with high signal to noise ratio, it is necessary to reduce scattered background light.
-Polarizing the input light helped to reduce the background noise.
-Moreover, in processing the images, first the laser was tuned out of the transmission band and an image was taken.
-The out-of-band image was later subtracted from the in-band images, to better distinguish scattered light from the resonators and the light from background (see Supplementary Information).